Skip to content

 If you’re talking about a habit like running, it’s easy to start small.

 Just go run for five minutes.
 Or two minutes.
-Then do the same thing the next day, and the next day, and the next, before you even think about increasing the time.
+Then do the same thing the next day.

 Whatever it takes, set up the rules so you start accumulating wins, and you start to change your perception of what it means and how it feels to run.